 During the past six years, Julie’s contributions have focused on fostering global awareness, engaged compassion, and interfaith appreciation.
 In addition to publishing books and articles on these topics, she has created and facilitated innovative, inviting programs that inspire deep engagement and bring together people of different faiths and ethnicities in a variety of formats.

 Julie received her Doctor of Ministry from the Graduate Theological Foundation, an affiliate of Oxford University, and her Master of Arts in Transformation Studies from Antioch University Midwest.
 Her graduate research focused on the transformative nature of engaged altruism and interfaith collaboration.
 Julie holds graduate certificates in Authentic Leadership and Executive Coaching from Naropa University’s Marpa School of Business and Economics, Holistic Studies from the College of Health and Human Services at Western Michigan University, and Expressive Arts Education from the International Expressive Arts Therapy Association.
 She received her coaching certification in 2007 from the International Coach Federation.
-Additionally, Julie is a recorded Quaker interfaith chaplain.
+Additionally, Julie is a Board Certified Chaplain.